Mathematics

 – Reviewing recorded independent work

-These assessment strategies inform learning and progress in the short term- the next few lessons and groups will be adjusted in response to this information.
+These assessment strategies inform learning and progress in the short term.

 • identify pupils in need of either support or extension